DineshIsBored/catchtwo/README.md

 > Remember to cd into your autocatcher folder as well.
 If you need any help with something, feel free to open a Github Issue.

 ### Auto-levelling
-To enable auto-levelling, just put in the ID's of the Pokémon you want to be levelled up into the `level.txt` text file.
+To enable auto-levelling, just put in the ID's of the Pokémon you want to be levelled up into the `level` file (inside the `data` folder).

 ---

 ## **DISCLAIMER**

-Please note that self botting is against Discord's Terms of Service and being discovered <br> using a self bot may result in your account being banned.
-To avoid this, keep knowledge of your self bot <br> to a minimum and use a throwaway account.
-I am not responsible for any accounts lost due to the self bot. <br> I also recommend checking the self bot channel's messages occasionally to see if Pokétwo has sent a captcha. <br> <b>If it has, it would be a good idea to solve it.</b> <br>
+Please note that self botting is against Discord's Terms of Service and being discovered using a self bot may result in your account being banned.
+To avoid this, keep knowledge of your self bot to a minimum and use a throwaway account.
+I am not responsible for any accounts lost due to the self bot.
+I also recommend checking the self bot channel's messages occasionally to see if Pokétwo has sent a captcha. **If it has, it would be a good idea to solve it.**

 ---